curateteaching/digitalpedagogy/keywords/digital_divides.md

 * Artifact Permissions: Copyright Rebecca M. Marrall, Inga C, Jamie Marine, Nick Cordeiro, Troy
 * Creator and Affiliation: Rebecca M. Marrall, Western Washington University

-This artifact is a group of student blogs for a library science service learning course on library research mentoring in area public libraries while, as a class, they studied a range of concepts connecting digital participation and citizenship.
-The professor, Rebecca M. Marrall, wrote about the course for Library Philosophy and Practice (her article is the artifact's first link), discussing the course's ten week structure and how the service learning and course content were connected.
+This artifact is a group of student blogs produced for a library science service learning course on library research mentoring in area public libraries, while as a class they studied a range of concepts connecting digital participation and citizenship.
+The professor, Rebecca M. Marrall, wrote about the course for the journal *Library Philosophy and Practice*, discussing the course's ten week structure and how the service learning and course content were connected.
 The blogs, taken together, are a glimpse into the reflections of the students who took part in the course and offer a fascinating compliment to the Marrall's research and writing.
 Through their reflections, the students' growth in understanding of the concept of "digital divides" is evident.
-This artifact offers a useful case study for constructing a service learning course.
+This artifact offers a useful case study for constructing a service learning course around the theme of digital divides.

 #### Digital Media Capstone